diwu1990/uSystolic-Sim/README.md

 *If the current run is stopped before it finishes, run ```source clean.sh``` before starting the next run.*

 ## Citing
-If you find UnarySim is useful for your research, please use the following bibtex to cite us,
+If you find uSystolic-Sim is useful for your research, please use the following bibtex to cite us,

 ```
 @inproceedings{diwu2022uSystolic,